mmul-it/training/Demos/OpenShift-Understand-Authentication.md

-# Demonstration 006 - Understanding out-of-the-box OpenShift authentication
+# Demonstration | OpenShift: understand out-of-the-box authentication

----

 By default the only user configured inside fresh new OpenShift installation is just kubeadmin: